PascalKieslich/mousetrap-os/README.md

 ## Acknowledgments
 Mousetrap extends the many useful features of OpenSesame developed by the [OpenSesame development team](http://osdoc.cogsci.nl/team/) led by [Sebastiaan Mathôt](http://www.cogsci.nl/smathot).
-Mousetrap uses (modified) icons from the [Faenza Icon Set (by Titheum)](http://tiheum.deviantart.com/art/Faenza-Icons-173323228).
+Mousetrap uses modified icons from the [Moka Icon Theme (by Sam Hewitt)](https://snwh.org/moka).
 We thank Anja Humbs for testing a development version of the plug-ins.